myokit/myokit/README.md

 To run single-cell simulations, [CVODE](https://computation.llnl.gov/projects/sundials/sundials-software) must be installed (windows binaries are included in the pip install).
 In addition, Myokit needs a working C/C++ compiler to be present on the system.

+For the graphical parts (such as the IDE) to work, you'll also need to have either PyQt4, PyQt5, or PySide installed (PySide2 is not yet supported).

 For full details, see [http://myokit.org/install](http://myokit.org/install).

 ## Quick-start guide